 America's Most Charming Inns

 When travelers recount experiences at their favorite inns, their memories usually come down to one detail: a fresh-from-the-oven blueberry muffin, a hot water bottle tucked between the sheets on a cold night, a well-timed umbrella before the rain.
-For Will Carlson, executive director of Select Registry Distinguished Inns of North America, it was a particular midnight snack.
+The more boutique inns you have the pleasure of visiting, the more unforgettable moments you’re likely to collect.

-The 17 boutique properties on this list deliver top-notch service, delicious food (marquee chefs, on-site cooking schools, and organic gardens are commonplace) and doses of Americana.
-Take the Hob Nob Inn, a quintessential Martha’s Vineyard inn whose family history and ultra-welcoming style has permeated the surrounding area.
-Or Santa Fe’s Inn of the Five Graces, where Afghan, Tibetan, and Native American art come together in a way that can be described as truly American in its display of melting pot diversity.
+These 17 boutique properties deliver top-notch service, delicious food (marquee chefs, on-site cooking schools, and organic gardens are commonplace), and doses of Americana.
+Take the Hob Knob inn, a quintessential Martha’s Vineyard inn whose family history and ultra-welcoming style has permeated the surrounding area.
+Or Santa Fe’s Inn of the Five Graces, where Afghan, Tibetan, and Native American art come together in a truly American display of melting pot diversity.

-Our favorites will take you across the country in the most personal, spectacular of ways—and no doubt make for a slew of new memories to share.
+Our favorite inns will take you across the country in the most personal, spectacular of ways—and no doubt make for a slew of new memories to share.